kevinhwang91/fzf-tmux-script/panes/README.md

 <!-- markdownlint-disable MD029 -->

-3. If you want to display the path of the current buffer of vim dynamically in fzf field of cmd, you should set the title configuration of vim like this:
+3. If you want to display the path of the current buffer of vim dynamically in fzf's cmd field, you should set the vim option `titlestring` like this:
 <!-- markdownlint-enable MD013 -->

 ```vim